 Welcome to my little corner of the web.
-I am an economic historian and applied microeconomist with research interests in social economics and innovation.
-I did my Ph.D. in economics at Harvard University.
-I am Associate Professor of Economics at Case Western Reserve University.
+I am an economist with research interests in economic history and applied microeconomics.
+I am Associate Professor of Economics and Department Chair at Case Western Reserve University.

 Published in Experimental Economics, 2018

 Recommended citation: Clingingsmith and Sheremeta (2017). ""Status and the Demand for Visible Goods: An Experiment on Conspicuous Consumption" Experiemental Economics.
 Vol. 21, No. 4, pp. 877--904 https://doi.org/10.1007/s10683-017-9556-x

 Training Aspiring Entrepreneurs to Pitch Experienced Investors: Evidence from a Field Experiment in the United States

 Are the World’s Languages Consolidating?
 On the Dynamics and Distribution of Language Population